BTCapsule/BTCapsule_Android/README.md

 **How to use BTCapsule on Android**

-First you need to install four apps from the Play Store:
+First you need to install three apps from the Play Store:

 1. Pydroid 3